src-bin/substrate-docs/bootstrapping/integrating-your-identity-provider/azure-ad.md

 5. Select “Web” as the platform
 6. Enter “https://_intranet-dns-domain-name_/login” (substituting your just-purchased or just-transferred Intranet DNS domain name) next to the platform selector in the text input with _e.g. https://example.com/auth_ as its placeholder
 7. Click **Register**
-8. Use the _Application (client) ID_ to respond to `substrate create-admin-account`'s prompt
+8. Use the _Application (client) ID_ to respond to `substrate setup`'s prompt
 9. Click **Add a certificate or secret**
 10. Click **New client secret**
 11. Enter a description
 12. Specify an expiration date however you see fit and set yourself a reminder to rotate the client secret before that date arrives
 13. Click **Add**
-14. Use the _Value_ to respond to `substrate create-admin-account`'s prompt (being wary that this value will never be shown again; if you need to copy it again, you'll need to create a new client secret)
+14. Use the _Value_ to respond to `substrate setup`'s prompt (being wary that this value will never be shown again; if you need to copy it again, you'll need to create a new client secret)

 ## Authorize users to use AWS